CMSDAS/root-short-exercise/_episodes/05-rdataframe.md

 - "Parallelization on multiple threads requires only the `ROOT.EnableImplicitMT()` statement"
 ---

-> ## Introduction to RDataFrame
+> ## What is RDataFrame?
-> In this section, you will learn about the recommended tool to perform efficient analysis with ROOT called `RDataFrame`! `RDataFrame` enables you to run all your tasks efficiently in one go and on multiple threads.
+> `RDataFrame` is ROOT's high-level interface for efficient data analysis.
+With `RDataFrame`, it is possible to read, select, modify and write ROOT data, as well as easily produce histograms, cut-flow reports and other results.
+In this and the following sections, you will learn how to perform data analysis with `RDataFrame`, running all your tasks efficiently on multiple threads!
 {: .testimonial}

 > ## Download the dataset